19 February - 22 March 2024

 * Please note that for EU participants, the VAT of 21% will apply.
 The tuition fee stated above is excluding the VAT.

-What will I learn?
+What and how will I learn?

 Do I have the right profile for this course?